Economic Calendar > Calendar Details

 Definition

-PCE corresponds to the Chinese term "Personal Consumption Expenditure"; the core PCE price index is a key indicator for measuring inflation in private consumption in the United States.
-It was first introduced by the Bureau of Economic Analysis of the US Department of Commerce and was adopted as a major indicator for measuring inflation by the Federal Open Market Committee (FOMC), the decision - making body of the Federal Reserve, in 2002.
+PCE corresponds to "Personal Consumption Expenditures" in Chinese.
+The core PCE price index is a key indicator for measuring inflation in U.S. private consumption.
+It was first introduced by the Bureau of Economic Analysis of the U.S. Department of Commerce and adopted by the Federal Open Market Committee (FOMC), the policy-making body of the Federal Reserve, as a major indicator for measuring inflation in 2002.

 Impact on Market

-Announced value > Forecast value = Bullish for the US dollar
+Released value > Forecast value = Positive for the US dollar

 Why It Matters

-In January 2012, the Federal Reserve set the annual increase rate of core PCE at 2% as its long - term inflation target, thereby announcing that the Fed also had a clear inflation target.
-If the annual increase rate of core PCE exceeds 2%, the Federal Reserve will tighten its monetary policy, which is beneficial to the US dollar, and has positive or negative impacts on gold, silver, oil, and copper; conversely, it is negative for gold, silver, oil, and copper.
+In January 2012, the Federal Reserve set a 2% annual increase in the core PCE rate as its long-term inflation target, thus announcing that the Fed also had a clear inflation target.
+If the core PCE rate rises above 2%, the Fed will tighten monetary policy, which is beneficial to the US dollar and bullish for gold, silver, oil, and copper; conversely, it is bearish for gold, silver, oil, and copper.

 Released By